LEFT-OVERS RESCUE !

 What to do with those left-overs?

-Sometimes no matter how good your intentions of eating those left-overs the next day or the next day… you just don't seem to get around to it.
+Sometimes no matter how good your intentions of eating those left-overs the next day or the day after that, you just don't seem to get around to it.

-So before you go throwing out those goodies which tasted fantastic when you had that roast dinner or the stir fry … check the contents of your containers and just see what you have… maybe there is an imaginative meal in there… apart from just reheating or having bubble and squeak (which seems to be a popular dish here in the UK) … get a bit more creative….
+Before you go throwing out those left-over goodies which tasted fantastic when you had that roast dinner or the stir fry, check the contents of your containers and just see what you have.
+Maybe there is an imaginative meal in there?
+Apart from just reheating or having bubble and squeak (which seems to be a popular dish here in the UK), get a bit more creative.